-To help speed-up the process of making discoveries and move them into treatment, the Pioneer portfolio awarded a $1.2-million grant in 2005 to the Myelin Repair Foundation (MRF).
+To help speed-up the process of making discoveries and move them into treatment, RWJF awarded a $1.2-million grant in 2005 to the Myelin Repair Foundation (MRF).
 This funding helped MRF develop a new paradigm that restructures the way medical research is conducted, combining disease-focused scientific collaboration and best business practices into what is called the Accelerated Research Collaboration (ARCTM) model.
 Since 2005 ARCTM has delivered impressive results, including the following:

 - Accelerating discoveries from 15 years to five years.

 - Nineteen new potential myelin repair drug targets.

 - Twenty-four new research tools for neurological disease research.

 - More than 60 different disease research organizations have expressed an interest in the model.

 Building on the success of ARCTM, RWJF recently awarded a new grant of $189,430 to MRF as part of a multi-donor effort that includes additional funding from the Ewing Marion Kauffman Foundation and Scott Cook and Signe Ostby Foundation.